 Independently, by car or bus

-Buses going back to El Calafate leave at 4:00 pm from the same spot where they drop people off.
-CalTur also has buses that leave from town at 1:00 pm and go back at 7:30 pm.
+Buses going back to El Calafate leave at 4:00 and 7:30 pm from the same spot where they drop people off.

 On a guided tour